Tutorial: projector approach to master equations for open quantum systems: Particular case 2: Bath decays faster than interaction rate (Born-Markov master equation, sideband cooling adiabatic elimination)

-with $0<1\ll \xi$ a large expansion parameter.
-Although the above expression can apply to other scenarios, it is usually better understood assuming it describes a Liouvillian in the interaction picture.
-In such scenario, the terms $\Lv_B$ and $\Lv_S$ would only contain dissipative terms, and the time dependence on both $\Lv_S$ and $\Lv_{\rm Int}$ would stem from the transformation to the interaction picture, i.e. it would usually take the form of a sum of exponentials $e^{i\omega t}$, with $\omega$ the coherent evolution frequencies of system and bath.
-Therefore, the following perturbative analysis can apply to situations where \emph{both} the system and bath coherent energy scales, as well as the bath dissipation rate, are comparable and dominate over the remaining energy scales.
-For more insight on the physical picture, we address the reader to the example below.
+Our next particular case focus on a paradigm of open quantum systems which is commonly referred to as the Born-Markov master equation.
+In the context of optomechanics~\cite{WilsonRaeNJP2008} and AMO~\cite{CiracPRA1992} sideband cooling (see example~\ref{exampleAEQO} below) it is also referred to as adiabatic elimination.
+We consider again a bath that decays on a fast timescale.
+In this case, however, the decay of the bath is not the fastest timescale of the problem: we allow the coherent timescales of both system and bath (typically their natural frequencies) to be equal or much faster.
+A paradigmatic example (discussed in Example~\ref{ExamplePurcell} below) is an atom transition coupled to an optical cavity whose decay rate is much smaller than the frequencies of both systems (typically $\sim 10^{15}$ Hz) but much larger than the atom-cavity coupling rate.
+Formally, we consider the following Liouvillian structure:

-Our aim is to perturbatively expand the Nakajima-Zwanzig equation Eq. \eqref{Nakajimasimplified} to leading orders in $\xi$.
-For simplicity we will assume that $\Py\Lv_{\rm Int}\Py = 0$ for this derivation, although this is not necessary.
-We start by expanding the time ordered exponential as
+with $\xi \gg 1$ a large expansion parameter, which again quantifies the dissipative part of the bath Liouvillian, i.e. $\min(\text{Re}[-\text{Eigenvalues}[\Lv_B]])\propto \xi^2$ (except for $\lambda_j=0$, see Sec.~\ref{SecBrownian}).
+Although the above Liouvillian can apply to other scenarios, it is usually better understood assuming it describes a Liouvillian in the interaction picture.
+In such scenario, the terms $\Lv_B$ and $\Lv_S$ would only contain dissipative terms, and the time dependence on both $\Lv_S$ and $\Lv_{\rm Int}$ would stem from the transformation to the interaction picture, i.e., it would usually take the form of a sum of exponentials $e^{i(\omega_S\pm\omega_S') t}$ and $e^{i(\omega_S\pm\omega_B) t}$ respectively, with $\omega_S$ and $\omega_B$ typical coherent evolution frequencies of system and bath.
+In this example the dissipative part of the Liouvillian $\Lv_B$ is assumed time-independent in the interaction picture, a common situation in typical systems (see examples below).
+The following perturbative expansion thus allows system and bath coherent frequencies to be arbitrarily large -- hence our explicit inclusion of the perturbation parameter as $\xi^2t$ in the time dependence of system and interaction Liouvillians --, but still assumes the bath dissipation to be much faster than (i) any dissipative timescale in $\Lv_S$ and (ii) the timescale at which system and bath interact, i.e., any timescale in $\Lv_{\rm Int}$.
+For more insight on the physical picture, we address the reader to the examples below.